Career Options and Job Opportunities

 Among the primary fields of study are: architectural design studios, urban design, interior design and furniture, morphology, structural technology and industrialized buildings, environmental control and energy considerations in design, theories and history of Architecture and urbanism, people-environment relationships, computer use in physical design (in industrialized construction, environmental control, morphology and different research studies), etc.

 The two-year graduate program is intended to further develop and enhance students’ knowledge that is needed to become licensed professionals.
 It emphasizes architecture’s professional aspects, deals with more complex problems, and provide students with ample opportunity to specialize in selected areas such as climatic design, computer-aided design, history theory and criticism, urban design, preservation, and more.

 Libraries and Laboratories

-Students have- at their disposal- a specialized architectural library, a computer lab, photography lab, a workshops for working with wood, and metal, etc.), a gallery for exhibits, a 3D visualization theatre, a digital fabrication lab, and a climate lab, and design studios with work spaces and individual storage areas for each student.
+Students have- at their disposal- a specialized architectural library, a computer lab, photography lab, a workshops for working with wood, and metal, etc.), a gallery for exhibits, a 3D visualization theater, a digital fabrication lab, and a climate lab, and design studios with work spaces and individual storage areas for each student.